 Federal Status: Not listed

 Osprey are protected in NH under the US Migratory Bird Treaty Act.
 Possession and take (which includes harming, harassing, injuring and killing) is illegal.

-Description: 4.5'-6' wingspan.
-Adults weigh 2.5-4 lbs.
+Description: 21-23” long with a 59-71” wingspan.
 Osprey have a white breast and white belly with a dark brown back and wings.
 Osprey heads are white with a dark eye mask that runs from their black beak to the back of their head and down the nape of their neck.
 Osprey eyes are yellow and legs and feet are gray.

 Commonly Confused Species: Bald eagle